Himani1609/QuizMatics/README.md

 # QuizMatics

-**QuizMatics** is an interactive mathematics resource platform designed for teachers and students.
+**QuizMatics** is an interactive mathematics resource platform designed for teachers.
 It provides tools for teacher, lesson, and quiz management.

 ## Features